MatAregawi02/creative-single-page-site-v2/GPTnotes.md

 Whenever I use z-index for a certain section, I notice that the section below it, falls behind as if the previous section wasn't there.
 That's because z-index lifts the content up, and whatever comes after it is shoved below.

 # Excessive use of position property leads to poor design

+# List of Improvments to be made include

+- A dynamic way to switch between desktop, tablet and mobile images when viewport width changes.
+I wrote a lengthy css code to switch between the three images, but I believe that the same effect can be achieved using a dynamic js code.

+- Other refactoring and touchups needed, but project is complete.